kirollos-hany/NTierArchitectureTemplate/README.md

     * Query splitting behavior is used as default
 - ExtCore Storage
     * configured to wwwroot/uploadedfiles
+- MediatR
+    * configured for dependency injection in ApplicationModule

 ## Installed Nuget Packages
 - [Serilog](https://www.nuget.org/packages/serilog/)